michaeli-g/personal_site/README.md

 # Personalized Digital Solutions (PDS)
-  - Taking business from the modern world to the digital one.
+  - Taking businesses from the modern world to the digital one.